-The declining bees number in the past decade has been cause for concern among environmentalists and governments alike.
+The declining number of bees in the past decade has been cause for concern among environmentalists and governments alike.
 This is not surprising considering the services they offer to ecosystems and human welfare.

 Bees As Pollinators